 BROWN COUNTY, Ind. – Brown County State Park and its inn, Abe Martin, have been closed to the public because of water issues.

-DNR says the park will remain closed through Sunday, and the decision about closures after that will be made on a day-to-day basis.
+The park and the Abe Martin Lodge will remain closed through Sunday.
+After that, the decision to reopen will be made on a day-to-day basis.